bonnydam/cv/README.md

 * Manages junior and foreign collaborators, planning daily tasks and defining long term growth training programs.

-**IT Consultant at Hewlett Packard / DXC Technology** Cernusco sul Naviglio, IT | March 2013 – July 2018 | 5 years and 5 months
+**IT Consultant at Hewlett Packard / DXC Technology** Cernusco sul Naviglio, IT | March 2013 – July 2018 | 5 years 5 months

 * Designed and developed software architectures to integrate web and mobile apps with customers backend services and databases.